Policy

 This journal uses the LOCKSS system to create a distributed archive among participating libraries, allowing these libraries to create permanent archives of the journal for preservation and restoration purposes.

-Application of publication charges
+Policy on the application of publication charges

-Anti-Plagiarism Policy
+Anti-plagiarism Policy

 Plagiarism is the copying or misuse of another person's intellectual property.
 Researchers should not submit as their own parts of other papers or data.
 Manuscripts will be screened for plagiarism.